-ASEAN urges Myanmar junta to refrain from violence - The Scoop
+ASEAN urges halt to violence in Myanmar - The Scoop

 Meanwhile, Malaysian foreign minister Hishammuddin Hussein asked Myanmar to consider visits to the country by the ASEAN secretary-general and a representative from Brunei.

-Myanmar’s coup comes just five years after the country saw a peaceful transition to a democratically-elected government after 50 years of military rule. ⠀
+Myanmar’s coup comes just five years after the country saw a peaceful transition to a democratically-elected government following 50 years of military rule. ⠀

 The military justified the coup saying there was wide-scale fraud in the November election won by Suu Kyi’s party, but the election commission rejected this claim.